 Moreover, the development of product candidates for use in combination with another product or product candidate may present challenges that are not faced for single agent product candidates.
 For our product candidates that may be used in combination with platinum-based and other chemotherapies, and bevacizumab, or any other combination products or any devices, the FDA may require us to use more complex clinical trial designs in order to evaluate the contribution of each product and product candidate to any observed effects.
 It is possible that the results of these trials could show that there are adverse events tied to the interaction of Olvi-Vec with any of the other therapies, or that any positive previous trial results are attributable to the combination therapy and not our product candidates.
-Moreover, following product approval, the FDA may require that products or device, this may require us to work with a third party to satisfy such a requirement.
+Moreover, following product approval, the FDA may require that products or devices used in conjunction with each other be cross labeled for combined use.
+To the extent that we do not have rights to the other product or device, this may require us to work with a third party to satisfy such a requirement.
 The ability to obtain cooperation from the third party may impact our ability to respond to the FDA's requests which could impact our ability to achieve regulatory approval.
-Moreover, developments related to the other product or device, changes to the safety or efficacy profile of the other product or device, changes to the availability of the approved product or device, and changes to the standard of care.
+Moreover, developments related to the other product or device may impact our clinical trials as well as our commercial prospects should we receive marketing approval.
+Such developments may include changes to the safety or efficacy profile of the other product or device, changes to the availability of the approved product or device, and changes to the standard of care.